romana/romana/containerize/README.md

 #### Optional settings

 - `--api-server`: URL for HTTP connections to the Kubernetes API Server.
 Default: http://127.0.0.1:8080
-- `--interface`: The interface to use for detecting the host's address.
-Default: eth0
-- `--ip-address`: The IP address for Romana services.
-Default: address from `--interface.
 - `--nodes`: The number of nodes in the cluster.
 Default: 256
 - `--namespaces`: The number of namespaces in the cluster.
 Default: 16
 - `--segments`: The number of segments permitted per namespace: Default: 16